James Bennet (journalist): Cotton op-ed and resignation

 On June 3, 2020, amid nationwide protests and riots against racism and police brutality in the wake of the murder of George Floyd, The New York Times published a number of op-eds about the protests.
 Some op-eds called for more protests, one called for the abolition of the police, and one by Republican Senator Tom Cotton of Arkansas, titled "Send in the Troops", called for the deployment of federal troops into major American cities if there was violent rioting.
 Bennet stated that the Times had invited Cotton to write an op-ed after he tweeted about using troops to stop rioting.
 Fellow editorial writer Michelle Goldberg called the piece "fascist."
 Dozens of Times reporters tweeted, "Running this puts Black @NYTimes staff in danger."
 Bennet initially defended the publication of the op-ed.

 On June 4, 2020, The New York Times published a story titled, "New York Times Says Senator’s Op-Ed Did Not Meet Standards."
-Bennet stated that the Times story on the op-ed falsely reported that Cotton's op-ed "called to send the military to suppress protests against police violence", as Cotton had distinguished between peaceful protestors and rioters and looters.
+Bennet stated that the Times story on the op-ed falsely reported that Cotton's op-ed "called to send the military to suppress protests against police violence," as Cotton had distinguished between peaceful protestors and rioters and looters.
 The Times announced Bennet's resignation on June 7, 2020.

 In December 2023, Bennet wrote a 16,000 word essay in The Economist, referencing extensive email correspondence, stating that his ousting came despite private support for publishing the op-ed from The New York Times leadership, including publisher A.G.
 Sulzberger and executive editor Dean Baquet.
 Bennet said that old guard Times journalists who valued "fairness, pluralism and political independence" capitulated to their younger colleagues, who used the paper to push "liberal viewpoints and shun conservative perspectives".
-On the news web site Semafor Bennet accused Sulzberger of betrayal, writing "He set me on fire and threw me in the garbage and used my reverence for the institution against me."
+On the news website Semafor, Bennet accused Sulzberger of betrayal, writing "He set me on fire and threw me in the garbage and used my reverence for the institution against me."
 Bennet states that the original goal of the Times was to present unbiased reporting of the news and viewpoints from across the political spectrum.
-He argues that the Times has become a much more illiberal organization that presents news and opinions that agree with those of its left of center readership base.
-He writes “The reality is that the Times is becoming the publication through which America’s progressive elite talks to itself about an America that does not really exist.”
-Jonathan Chait in New York magazine remarked on how he and others were reluctant to criticize the firing of Bennet as a poor reflection of “an unhealthy culture that forces people to suppress their doubts and mouth platitudes for fear of losing their livelihoods... these purges have a multiplier effect: For every person humiliated or fired for a small or nonexistent offense, many other people will refuse to criticize even transparently absurd left-wing pieties.”
+He argues that the Times has become a much more illiberal organization that presents news and opinions that agree with those of its left-of-center readership base.